hypre-space/hypredrive/docs/usrman-src/library_examples.rst

       --output examples/src/C_darcy/reproduce-out/darcy_spe10.vti \
       -g y -v 1

-The figures are generated from the C VTK output with NumPy and Matplotlib, so reproducing the images does not require VTK or ParaView.
+The reproduction script generates the figures from C VTK output with NumPy and Matplotlib.
+Thus, the image process does not require VTK or ParaView.
 Set ``SPE10_LAYER=<k>`` to choose a different physical layer for the layer figure.
 Set ``NP``, ``NXYZ``, ``PGRID``, ``RESULT_FILE``, ``BUILD_DIR``, or ``DARCY_BIN`` to override the benchmark command.
 Use ``--skip-run`` or